alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 * other [plants, including fruit and vegetables](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/515922/form-phe36.pdf)
 * plants from [outside the EU that were stored, repacked, or split up](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/515946/form-hh87.pdf)

-Return the completed form to [your local AHPA office](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health--seeds-inspectorate).
+Return the completed form to [your local APHA office](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health--seeds-inspectorate).

 Your plants will be tested.
 If they pass, you’ll get your certificate in 7 days.
 It usually costs £13.87 for the plant health certificate and £36.35 for a lab inspection.